Datona-Labs/datona/README.md

 ### Fund Your Address

 To deploy and transact with contracts on the blockchain and to run the examples below, you will need to fund your public Ethereum addresses.
-You can use a public faucet like https://faucet.kovan.network/ to send yourself some KETH and a wallet like [MetaMask](https://metamask.io/) or [MyEtherWallet](https://www.myetherwallet.com/) to transfer KETH between all your addresses.
+You can use a public faucet like https://faucet.kovan.network/ to send yourself some KETH.
+You can then import your private key (found in `~/.datona`) into a full-featured wallet like [MetaMask](https://metamask.io/) or [MyEtherWallet](https://www.myetherwallet.com/) to transfer some of that KETH to your other addresses.

 ## Usage